mickfuzz/phd4/_posts/thesis_chapters/2023-6-2-Literature_review.md

 **Link paragraph to game making pedagogies**

-## Game Making Tools

-These tools are of use by both professionals and novice coders.
-The use by indy communities blurs the line also

-### Code Playgrounds

-Find definition

-### Pixel Art Editors

-Find definition

 ## Broader community focused Pedagogies

 To develop these focused professional frameworks of concepts, we now place them in the context of wider theories of community learning.

 ### Foundational literature addressing community learning